Giselle Delgado

 Giselle Paulina Delgado Castillo (born 17 March 1988) is a Chilean female professional squash player and also serves as a coach.
-Giselle achieved her highest career ranking of 117 in March 2017 during the 2016-17 PSA World Tour.
+Giselle achieved her career-high ranking of World No. 117 in March 2017 during the 2016-17 PSA World Tour.

-She moved to Canada in 2002 and currently resides there but has represented her home nation, Chile in international competitions including the 2018 South American Games and 2019 Pan American Games.
+She moved to Canada in 2002 and currently resides there but has represented her home nation, Chile, in international competitions including the 2018 South American Games and 2019 Pan American Games.
 She graduated from the University of Western Ontario in 2006.

 She claimed two bronze medals in women's doubles and women's team events at the 2019 Pan American Games representing Chile.